danmofo/base-project/README.md

 - `--no-scripts`, removes scripts from `dev` task (and since right now all we test are scripts, this applies `--no-tests` implicitly.
 - `--src`, specify the source directory, default is `./src`.
 - `--dest`, specifiy the destination directory, default is `./prod`.
-- `--chrome-extension`, specify if the project is a chrome extension, this will change the watched files / folders and output options.

 Some examples: